Investing in Excellence in Communication

 Along with a completed scholarship form, applicants must submit the following:

-The scholarship recipient will be our honored guest at the Virginia Professional Communicators spring conference, which will take place on Friday, April 28, at the University of Richmond.
+The 2018 scholarship deadline is Wednesday, February 28.
+The scholarship recipient will be our honored guest at the Virginia Professional Communicators spring conference.

 Frequently Asked Scholarship Questions